Athhoi: Plot

 The film is set in a village called Vinsura, an unknown geographical location with a disruptive biodiverse backdrop.
 Athhoi is a Dalit who comes to Vinsura with his widowed mother.
 He has faced discrimination for belonging to a minority community and faced the harsh treatment of "upper castes".
 His grandmother was suspected to be a witch and burnt at the stake.
 After he lost his mother due to poverty and malnutrition, Gogo's father, who was the local landlord, gave Athhoi shelter in his house.
-Despite not being tied by blood, he provided him proper education and always taught him to never lose faith in humans.
-Despite wearing Gogo's discarded clothes, sleeping on the floor and having leftovers, Athhoi excelled Gogo, his friend, in every field; studies, career, football and even romance thus making Gogo envious of his success and fame.
+Despite not having any blood relation, he provided him proper education and always taught him to never lose faith in humans.
+Despite wearing Gogo's discarded clothes, sleeping on the floor, and having leftovers, Athhoi excelled Gogo, his friend, in every field—studies, career, football, and even romance—thus making Gogo envious of his success and fame.
 They grew up to become doctors with time.
-While Gogo pursued cancer research in USA because he lost his mother at a young age to cancer, Athhoi dreamt of building a healthcare centre in the village to help the minority.
-He was determined to become a doctor and provide medication to the people at low cost because he did not want any one else to die due to poverty, malnutrition and unavailability of proper treatment and cure like his own mother.
+While Gogo pursued cancer research in the USA because he lost his mother at a young age to cancer, Athhoi dreamt of building a healthcare center in the village to help the minority.
+He was determined to become a doctor and provide medication to the people at low cost because he did not want anyone else to die due to poverty, malnutrition, and unavailability of proper treatment and cures like his own mother.

-Athhoi grew up, came to Calcutta and met Diyamona aka Diya.
+Athhoi grew up, came to Calcutta, and met Diyamona, aka Diya.
 They fell in love with each other.
-But Diya's father didn't approve of their relationship because Athhoi was a low born.
+But Diya's father didn't approve of their relationship because Athhoi was a lowborn.
 Despite her father's objection, she married Athhoi.
-Anguished and furious, he cursed Athhoi that if a daughter can betray her own father, then she would betray her partner too.
+Anguished and furious, he cursed Athhoi, saying that if a daughter can betray her own father, then she would betray her partner too.

-Gogo, jealous of Athhoi's happiness and popularity plans to take revenge by taking away everything he holds dear.
-He is determined to prove Athhoi who claims to be a moral lord has an evil side to him that comes out when someone pokes his insecurities buried deep in his psyche.
-He returns from US and maliciously ignites jealousy in Athhoi by manipulating him to suspect his wife of infidelity.
+Gogo, jealous of Athhoi's happiness and popularity, plans to take revenge by taking away everything he holds dear.
+He is determined to prove Athhoi, who claims to be a moral lord, has an evil side to him that comes out when someone pokes his insecurities buried deep in his psyche.
+He returns from the US and maliciously ignites jealousy in Athhoi by manipulating him to suspect his wife of infidelity.
 Under the guise of being a good friend, Gogo conspires to break the happy family of Athhoi by creating situations and planting seeds of doubt in Athhoi's mind so that he turns suspicious of his wife.
 Gogo's cunning scheme works when Athhoi, driven by his treachery, smothers his wife and then kills himself on learning he has been played all along.